itslucifero/time-converter/README.md

 # time-converter
-A simply python code that converts days and hours and minutes to seconds
+A simply python code that converts Time such as
+- days
+- seconds
+- minutes
+- hours

+Type Help for commands